michaelhe999/cse15l-lab-reports/Lab_Report_1.md

 [user@sahara ~]$ cd lecture1
 [user@sahara ~/lecture1]$
 ```
-The starting working directory for this code block is `user@sahara`; it changes to `lecture1`.
+The starting working directory for this code block is `/home`; it changes to `lecture1`.
 Because of the argument `lecture1`, the working directory of the terminal was changed to the `lecture1` directory.
 This is reflected in the prompt changing.

 This code produces no errors.